lowlighter/metrics/README.md

 ### 🧩 Plugins

-Plugins are additional features that are disabled by default and which may requires additional configuration.
+Plugins are features which are disabled by default but they can provide additional metrics.

-These can provide more informations into your generated metrics, but it could also make it longer to generate, which may not be suitable with a server instance if you're not using caching.
+In return they may require additional configuration and tend to consume additional API requests.

-#### ⏱️ Pagespeed
+#### ⏱️ PageSpeed

-The *pagespeed* plugin allows you to add your website performances.
+The *pagespeed* plugin allows you to add the performances of the website attached to the GitHub user account :
 ![Pagespeed plugin](https://github.com/lowlighter/metrics/blob/master/.github/readme/imgs/plugin_pagespeed.png)

-These are computed through [Google's pagespeed API](https://developers.google.com/speed/docs/insights/v5/get-started), which returns the same results as [web.dev](https://web.dev).
+These are computed through [Google's PageSpeed API](https://developers.google.com/speed/docs/insights/v5/get-started), which returns the same results as [web.dev](https://web.dev).

 <details>
 <summary>💬 About</summary>

-To setup this plugin, you'll need an API key that you can generate in the [pagespeed API presentation](https://developers.google.com/speed/docs/insights/v5/get-started).
+This plugin may require an API key that you can generate [here](https://developers.google.com/speed/docs/insights/v5/get-started) although it does not seem mandatory.
+It is still advised to provide it to avoid 429 HTTP errors.

-The website attached to your GitHub profile will be the one to be audited.
+The website attached to the GitHub profile will be the one to be audited.
-It will take about 10 to 15 seconds to generate the results, so it is advised to use this plugin alongside caching system or for automated image generation.
+Expect 10 to 30 seconds to generate the results.

 ##### Setup with GitHub actions

 Add the following to your workflow :
 ```yaml
 - uses: lowlighter/metrics@latest
   with: